simonjoom/react-native-project/prisma/README.md

 We preprocess action "actionbuy" to be queued and will be then **batch-execute** them to the database in a single transaction in the SetInterval.
 This transaction is defined and done by the Function:  "ActionBuyThing"

-ActionBuyThing take a Company object and who add the transaction in Queue.
+ActionBuyThing take a Company object and add his transaction's bid in Queue **if only his budget is ok to receive a new transaction**

 This solution will send "thanks for the payment" even the system still didn't write the result in database.
 It's not a problem as soon the process did calculate if the budget is still ok.

 &nbsp;